What Is Naloxone (Narcan)?

 Where Is Naloxone (Narcan) Available?

-Obtaining Naloxone depends on the state and country you reside in.
-A physician’s prescription is often required in many areas, so speak with your doctor if you take Opioids for health conditions and pain management.
+Obtaining naloxone depends on the state and country you reside in.
+A physician’s prescription is often required in some areas, so speak with your doctor if you take opioids for health conditions and pain management.

 - Dr. Stephen Jones, a researcher and author of the CDC’s Opioid Overdose Prevention Programs Providing Naloxone to Laypersons report